Jaman-dedy/community_library/LEARN.md

 - Flexibility to change external dependencies without affecting the core business logic

 The dependencies flow inwards: WebUI/Api → Application → Core, and Infrastructure → Core.
 The Core project has no dependencies on other projects, maintaining the independence of the business logic.

-Does this summary help provide a clearer overall picture of the project structure and interaction flow?